 If you’ve ever been to my house, you know that there are a bunch of chocoholics here, so why in the world am I sharing a small chocolate cake recipe with you?

 When we do birthdays, we do big chocolate cakes!
-A nice two layer cake is the norm here for a birthday party.
+A nice frosted layer cake is the norm here for a birthday party.

-Or maybe you’re having a date night at home, and you want a sweet treat – this is a quick and easy dessert to make and share.
+Or maybe you’re having a date night at home, and you want a sweet treat for two – this is a quick and easy dessert to make and share.

 I’m hoping you can see in the photos how nice the crumb is in this gluten free cake.
 Sometimes I hear from readers who are new to gluten free, egg free baking, and their number one complaint is the texture of their cakes.
 It can be tricky to get a nice, light texture when you’re making allergy friendly desserts.